certik/theoretical-physics/src/math/other.rst

 It's clear that :eq:`deltaprec` holds for any well behaved function $f(x)$.
-Some mathematicians like to say that it's incorrect to use such a notation when in fact the integral :eq:`deltadef` doesn't "exist", but that's a wrong approach to things, because it is not important if something "exist" or not, but rather if it is clear what we mean by our notation: :eq:`deltadef` is a shorthand for :eq:`deltaprec` and :eq:`deltalim` gets a mathematically rigorous meaning when you integrate both sides and use :eq:`deltadef` to arrive at
+Some mathematicians like to say that it's incorrect to use such a notation when in fact the integral :eq:`deltadef` doesn't "exist", but we will not follow their approach, because it is not important if something "exists" or not, but rather if it is clear what we mean by our notation: :eq:`deltadef` is a shorthand for :eq:`deltaprec` and :eq:`deltalim` gets a mathematically rigorous meaning when you integrate both sides and use :eq:`deltadef` to arrive at